NeilJustice/Whittler/README.md

 ![whittler on Linux](Screenshots/Linux/WhittlerBinary.png)

-## How To Build And Install Executable Whittler.exe From Source On Windows
+## How to build and install executable Whittler.exe from source on Windows

 ```powershell
 git clone https://github.com/NeilJustice/Whittler